nm-z/AutoML/README.md

 - **`metrics.json`** - Comprehensive 5×3 CV performance metrics
 - **`*.log`** - Detailed execution logs
 Pass `--tree` to print this directory structure when the run finishes.
+Progress is also shown in real time as a rich tree.

 ## System Requirements